AntoineCyr/merkle_sum_proof/README.md

 # Merkle Sum Tree Library

-This library implements a Merkle Sum Tree data structure using Rust.
+This library implements a Merkle Sum Tree data structure using Rust with MiMC hash function for zero-knowledge proofs.
 It provides functionalities to create a Merkle Sum Tree, add and remove leaf nodes, generate and verify inclusion proofs, and retrieve tree properties.

 ## Features